Verifying server certificates

 After some applied crypto magic, curl knows that the server is in fact the correct one that acquired that certificate for the host name that curl used to connect to it.
 Failing to verify the server's certificate is a TLS handshake failure and curl exits with an error.

 In rare circumstances, you may decide that you still want to communicate with a TLS server even if the certificate verification fails.
 You then accept the fact that your communication may be subject to Man-In-The-Middle attacks.
-You lower your guards with the -k or --insecure option.
+You lower your guards with the

 curl needs a "CA store", a collection of CA certificates, to verify the TLS server it talks to.